WiseGuru/MaxwellCTI/src/site/notes/BHIS Antisyphon and Webinars/BlackHills SOC Core/Labs/00-BHIS-SOCC-lab-Config.md

 # Experiments
-Create a scheduled task to kill BITS and WUAUSERV
+Create a scheduled task to kill BITS and WUAUSERV.
+In its current state, the task is created, but fails to run with 0x2 code.
+Unclear if it's necessary since the services are disabled in the main script, but just not taking any risks.
 ```CMD
 REM # Create scheduled task that kills BITS and WUAUSERV at logon.
 SCHTASKS /CREATE /SC ONLOGON /TN "MyTasks\Stop BITS" /TR "cmd.exe /c \"net stop bits"" /RL HIGHEST